 Thinking like this led Picasso to Cubism via Einstein’s theory of relativity.

 He came to understand that objects could be seen from a variety of perspectives.

 We may find an avant-garde gallery and look at the shark in aspic or the box of rocks on a stove, and stare hoping that something will speak to us, but such works remain less than inscrutable — they are mute.
-The ‘official’ art community has spoken, and all art is like this right now; what will the great arbiters of taste choose for next year?
+The ‘official’ art community has spoken, and all art is like this right now and forever be determined by the great arbiters of taste; and what will they choose for next year?
 Perhaps flowers will be in fashion…. (read Michael Findlay, Value of Art)